UAL-RE/ReBACH/README.md

     - post_process_script_command - optional: The terminal command (including arguments) to invoke a script to be run AFTER the files are copied and logic applied to the preservation storage (note: this action is not currently implemented)
     - curation_storage_location - required: The file system location where the Curation files reside
 - Ensure the aforementioned Dependencies and Requirements are met
-- Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py .env.ini` or `python app.py .env.ini` depending on your system configuration (note: the script must be run using Python 3.9 or greater)
+- Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py /path/of/.env.ini` or `python app.py /path/of/.env.ini` depending on your system configuration (note: the script must be run using Python 3.9 or greater)
 - Informational and error output will occur in the terminal.
 The same output will be appeneded to a file in the logs location with today's date with some additional information and error logging occurring in the file
 - Final preservation package output will occur in the preservation location you specified in the env.ini file

 ## Execution notes
 - ReBACH will attempt to fetch all items in the institutional instance.
 Items that are not published (curation_status != 'approved') will be ignored.
 - Items that are embargoed are also fetched however due to limitations in the API, only the latest version can be fetched until the embargo expires or is removed.
 - When processing collections, ReBACH records which items are part of the collection by appending them to collection's JSON as returned by the Figshare API.
-- If an item encounters errors, it will not be processed and any partial files are deleted in preservation staging storage
+- If an item encounters errors, it will not be processed and any partial files are deleted in preservation staging storage.